Amongst the newest forms of investment vehicles available for wealthy individuals are Private Equity and Venture Capital.

 You might now be wondering, “So which model produces higher returns?”

-Although there has been a lot of talks, in reality, returns in both industries are much lower than what investors claim to achieve.
+Although there have been a lot of talks, in reality, returns in both industries are much lower than what investors claim to achieve.

 Most VCs and PE firms target 20% returns, but there are a plethora of VCs who have given only 10% returns over a 5-year cycle, and many pension funds that invested in PE firms are living with sub-par performance.